MicrosoftDocs/VBA-Docs/api/Excel.Range.ColumnWidth.md

 # Range.ColumnWidth property (Excel)

 Returns or sets the width of all columns in the specified range.
-Read/write **Variant**.
+Read/write **Double**.

 ## Syntax

 _expression_. `ColumnWidth`

-_expression_ A variable that represents a [Range](https://docs.microsoft.com/office/vba/api/excel.range(graph%20property)) object.
+_expression_ A variable that represents a [Range](excel.range-graph-property.md) object.

 ## Remarks